kedro-org/kedro/docs/source/data/data_catalog.md

     partition_on: [name]
 ```

-Example 10: Load / saves a Spark table on S3, using specified load and save arguments
+Example 10: Loads / saves a Spark table on S3, using specified load and save arguments

 ```yaml
 weather: